awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 1. Choose a deployment option.
 This lab can be run as **single region** *or* **multi region** (two region) deployment.
     * **single region** is faster to get up and running
     * **multi region** enables you to test some additional aspects of cross-regional resilience.
-Choose one of these options and follows the instructions for that option.
+    * Choose one of these options and follows the instructions for it.
 If you are attending an in-person workshop, your instructor will specify which to use.
 1. Ensure you have selected the **Ohio** region.
-This region is also known as `us-east-2`, which you will see referenced throughout this lab.
+This region is also known as **us-east-2**, which you will see referenced throughout this lab.
 ![SelectOhio](Images/SelectOhio.png)
 1. Go to the AWS CloudFormation console at <https://console.aws.amazon.com/cloudformation> and click “Create Stack:”.
 ![Images/CreateStackButton](Images/CreateStackButton.png)